- 1 Rainforest Terrarium Update

 While my next update focuses on the growth and development of the Aerangis, Amesiella, and Angraecum orchids that are growing inside this Rainforest Terrarium.

 I have also written an update that focuses on the growth and development of the Paphiopedilum and Phalaenopsis plants that are growing inside my Rainforest Terrarium, from April 2018 to March 2019.

 Of course if you’re interested in this terrarium’s design and features, you can see my Rainforest Terrarium from the very beginning, as it was first set up, in this article.

-Rainforestvivs are an independent company, based in Cwmbran, in Wales.
+Rainforestvivs (now The Rich Rainforest) are an independent company, based in Cwmbran, in Wales.
 Rainforestvivs produce a range of both planted and unplanted terrariums, the company produce custom build terrariums, and they also offer a range of terrarium plants and accessories.
 I asked Rich at Rainforestvivs to build this custom built, unplanted terrarium for me.
 Firstly, let me say that I am absolutely thrilled with my Rainforest Terrarium!
 I really am just delighted with this terrarium, I have appreciated this terrarium every single day since it arrived.
 I will detail any adjustments I have made and explain more about the equipment and how it has worked over the past eleven months, in this article.

 Rainforest Terrarium equipment for automatic plant care

 What equipment am I using?
 The full list of parts and equipment that were used to build this Rainforest Terrarium in April 2018, are as follows: